jeff-bruemmer/vaporwair/README.md

 Fast weather and air quality reports in your terminal.

-> **NOAA National Weather Service API:** Vaporwair uses the free [National Weather Service API](https://www.weather.gov/documentation/services-web-api) for weather forecasts.
+> Vaporwair uses the free [National Weather Service API](https://www.weather.gov/documentation/services-web-api) for weather forecasts.
 No API key required for weather data!

 ## About Vaporwair

 Vaporwair is a command line application that combines weather and air quality forecasts to produce intelligent, actionable reports:

-- **Summary** - Overview with weather, air quality, and clothing recommendations
+- **Summary** - Overview with "feels like" temp, weather, air quality, and clothing recommendations
-- **Hourly weather** - Hour-by-hour forecast with temperature, precipitation, wind, and gusts
+- **Hourly weather** - Hour-by-hour forecast with temp, precipitation type, clouds, wind, and gusts
 - **Weekly forecast** - 7-day outlook with daily conditions
 - **Air quality report** - EPA AirNow data for multiple pollutants
-- **Clothing recommendations** - Smart outfit suggestions based on weather conditions
+- **Clothing recommendations** - Smart outfit suggestions based on all weather conditions
-- **Insights** - Comparative analysis and time-based planning tools
+- **Insights** - Comparative analysis with dew point, pressure, and time-based planning tools

 ## Rationale